-To model this hypothesis, we have to make at least three changes to the model described in the last section.
-First and most obviously, we must remove the cubic growth term $v_s n(s(t - t_l))$.
-This leaves us with what I will call the steady state model, where the value of human-originating civilization at a time is constant as long as we remain in the target state S^{24} .
+Adopting this hypothesis changes the analysis from the last section in at least three ways.
+First, of course, we must remove the cubic growth term $v_s n(s(t-t_l))$ from our model.
+This leaves us with what I will call the steady state model, where the value of human-originating civilization at a time is constant as long as we remain in the target state S. Formally, the model is now: